garykl/dotwarrior/README.md

 The keys in `configs` can be used as command line options by prefixing `--`.
 If such an option is given, the corresponding value of `configs` is used.
 If multiple options are given, one image for option is created.

+## examples

+The file `config.py` contains an example of a configuration described above.
+Default values can be found in `configtemplate.py`.

+The folder examples contain three images with the call

+    $> dotwarrior project:dotwarrior

+with slightly different settings and different layouts.